exercism/python/concepts/bitwise-operators/about.md

 Using these symbols at a binary level proved inefficient for digital computing and raised the problem that `+0` is not the same as `-0`.

 Rather than using `-` and `+`, all modern computers use a [`twos-complement`][twos-complement] representation for negative numbers, right down to the silicon chip level.
-This means that all bits are inverted and a number is _**interpreted as negative**_ if the left-most bit (also termed the "significant bit") is a `1`.
+This means that all bits are inverted and a number is _**interpreted as negative**_ if the left-most bit (also termed the "most significant bit", or MSB) is a `1`.
-Positive numbers have a significant bit of `0`.
+Positive numbers have an MSB of `0`.
 This representation has the advantage of only having one version of zero, so that the programmer doesn't have to manage `-0` and `+0`.

-This way of representing negative and positive numbers adds a complication for recent versions of Python: there are no longer finite-integer concepts like `int32` or `int64` internally in the core langauge.
+This way of representing negative and positive numbers adds a complication for Python: there are no finite-integer concepts like `int32` or `int64` internally in the core langauge.
 In 'modern' Python, `int`s are of unlimited size (_limited only by hardware capacity_), and a negative or bit-inverted number has a (_theoretically_) infinite number of `1`'s to the left, just as a positive number has unlimited `0`'s.

 This makes it difficult to give a useful example of `bitwise not`: